acarayberk/AR-Book-Cover/README.md

 This repository includes a Unity project for an AR book cover. it is made with Unity 2022.3.19f1 and Vuforia 10.20.3.
 It uses the Vuforia image target features, with the addition of a virtual button.

+Limitations: It is harder to detect the back cover of the book since it does not contain any significant images or features.

 How to use:
 1-) Clone this repository
 2-) Open the project using Unity (Folder ARBookCoverAyberkAcar)